ErieBearsOS/eriebearsos.github.io/_posts/2020-09-28-big-bear-brawl.md

 ---

 ### Structure
-Players will be seperated into 4-man pods and will play games in a Round Robin fashion, playing a best-of-one with 50 minutes, until they've played everyone else in their pod.
+Players will be seperated into 4-man pods.
+Games will be held in Round Robin fashion, each player playing a best-of-one game against their opponent, until they've played everyone else in their pod.
+Games will be on a 50-minute time limit, any game that goes past this time will be moved to turns with the highest life total determining the winner.
+Ties will be solved by Orb flip-off.

-An odd number of registered players will be solved before the event with the organizer (Andrew) dropping if nessecary.
+The winners of each pod will be placed in one final (possibly) multiplayer match with placement determined by the order in which players are knocked out.

-The winners of each pod will be placed in one final (possibly) multiplayer match with placement determined by the order in which people are knocked out.
+Odd numbers of players and incomplete pods will be solved the morning of the event by Andrew.

 ---

 ### Participant Cap
-Up to **16** players may enter in this event.
+Up to **16** players may enter this event.

 ---

 ### Proxies & Reprints
 All 59 cards in the main deck may be proxied however you like.

 The "commander" card **must** be a real Old School-legal copy.
 If you can't get a copy or it costs too much then a gold-border blank with hand-drawn proxy/artist proof/artist sketch is also considered acceptable.
 Printed proxies will **instantly** disqualify your deck from the tournament!